DevHashira/DevHashira/README.md

 ## 🧠 Quote

-*"Building mobile-first apps enhanced with AI and data science — for real-world emotional impact and meaningful automation."*
+*"Creating mobile apps enhanced by AI — for real-world emotional impact and long-term positive change."*